mussol/100-days-of-code/log.md

 ### Day 33: February 15, 2017

 Practiced objects and arrays in JS, still within yesterday's course (in Udemy).
 I confirm it helps improving my knowledge, many small things I didn't realise come into place.
 Feeling positive.

+### Day 34: February 20, 2017

+After some days without computer and barely 20 minutes on the best of days, I managed to start/complete the JavaScript course on SoloLearn (via ipad).
+Last module's theory on DOM, event handlers and animations was actually new to me.